nutanix/helm/charts/ndb-operator/README.md

 helm install ndb-operator nutanix/ndb-operator -n ndb-operator --create-namespace
 ```
-## Using the Operator
+## Usage

-1. Create the secrets that are to be used by the custom resource(s):
+###  Create secrets to be used by the NDBServer and Database resources using the manifest:

 ```yaml
 apiVersion: v1
 kind: Secret